 - 1. Be respectful your lab instructor, undergraduate TAs, and peers at all times.
 Behavior that is rude, aggressive, or inappropriate will be reported immediately to the Laboratory Coordinator and may be referred to the Associate Chair of Biology.
-Your instructor reserves the right to ask you to leave class and such behavior may affect your grade. - Turn off and put away all electronic devices during class.
+Your instructor reserves the right to ask you to leave class and such behavior may affect your grade. - 2.
+Turn off and put away all electronic devices during class.
 Cell phones will NOT be permitted in class at any time.
 Your instructor reserves the right to dismiss you from class for having a cell phone out.
 Missed assignments/quizzes cannot be made up. - 3.
 Be attentive to the information and instructions that your instructor provides. - 4.
 Abide by all rules and regulations regarding safety conduct in the lab.
 This includes wearing proper attire (long pants, long shirts, closed-toe shoes) and safety equipment (goggles, gloves) as instructed.
 Failure to do so will result in dismissal from lab for the day and may affect your grade. - 5.
-Place all belongings such as bags, coats, and electronic devices in the coat area upon arrival to la

-- 6. By enrolling as a student at UTA, you have agreed to abide by the University's Honor code.
+Place all belongings such as bags, coats, and electronic devices in the coat area upon arrival to lab - 6.
+By enrolling as a student at UTA, you have agreed to abide by the University's Honor code.
 Ultimately, it is your responsibility to ensure that you abide by this promise and uphold the integrity of UTA.
 If you are unsure if your assignment contains plagiarism, it is your responsibility to meet with your instructor to get help prior to submitting the assignment. - 7.
+Check your mavmail regularly (at least once a day) for communications from your instructor. - 8.
 Your education is your responsibility.
 The best way to get the grades that you desire and to achieve success in the course is to work hard, study, and dedicate time to learning the material and developing strong scientific writing skills.